Code-Institute-Submissions/MariaHochstoeger-project1/README.md

 ## Sources

 - Love Running walk-through project for basic structures of header and footer
-- Favicon was generated using favicon.cc
+- Favicon was generated using [favicon.cc](https://www.favicon.cc/)
-- The mock-up image of the site on different devices was generated using techsini.com
+- The mock-up image of the site on different devices was generated using [techsini.com](https://techsini.com/multi-mockup/)
 - All images taken from pexels.com, except the headshot of Dr. Himanshu Giri, which is from author's private photos
-- Images were compressed using iloveimg.com
+- Images were compressed using [iloveimg.com](https://www.iloveimg.com/)
+- Icons were taken from [fontawesome.com](https://fontawesome.com/)

 ## Credits
 - Holly from Tutor Support for spotting a space in the import of my Google Fonts which caused problems with my styling
 - https://css-tricks.com/dont-overthink-flexbox-grids/ for helping me figure out how to get the flexbox on my about page to produce same-width children
 - https://www.w3schools.com/cssref/pr_list-style-position.php for helping me get the bullet points of my list inside the flex container
 - Our group facilitator, Kay Welfare, for her patience and genuine efforts to help.
-And for not getting tired to repeat certain points over and over again.
+And for not getting tired to repeat certain points over and over again
-- Again, Kay Welfare, for sharing her readme with us.
+- Again, Kay Welfare, for sharing her readme with us
 - https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_two_columns_flex for teaching me how to make two columns for the form
-- https://sentry.io/answers/how-do-i-create-an-html-button-that-acts-like-a-link/ for helping me fix the error which came up in W3C testing that an ```a``` -element may not be the descendant of a ```button``` -element.
+- https://sentry.io/answers/how-do-i-create-an-html-button-that-acts-like-a-link/ for helping me fix the error which came up in W3C testing that an ```a``` -element may not be the descendant of a ```button``` -element
-- My mentor, Adegbenga Adeye, for his input.
+- My mentor, Adegbenga Adeye, for his input